 Stage 3 – If we can’t resolve your complaint

-If, after eight weeks, we are unable to resolve your complaint then you can proceed to the Legal Ombudsman.
-The Legal Ombudsman is independent and will look at the matter with a fresh and independent pair of eyes.
+The Legal Ombudsman can help you if we are unable to resolve your complaint ourselves.
+They will look at your complaint independently and it will not affect how we handle your case.
 They will not engage with your complaint if you have not raised the concerns with us first.

-- Within six months of receiving a final response to your complaint from us
+- Within six months of receiving a final response to your complaint, and;

 If you would like more information about the Legal Ombudsman, you can contact them using the details below: